-Pursuant to our Corporate Governance Guidelines, the Board undertook its annual review of director independence in February 2008.
+Pursuant to our Corporate Governance Guidelines, the Board undertook its annual review of director independence in February 2009.
 Our Board of Directors determines the independence of its members through a broad consideration of all relevant facts and circumstances, including an assessment of the materiality of any relationship between the Company and a director.
 In making this assessment, the Board looks not only at relationships from the director's standpoint, but also at relationships of persons or organizations with which the director has an affiliation.
 In making its determination, the Board of Directors adheres to the requirements of, and applies the standards set forth by, both the New York Stock Exchange (as set forth in Section 303A.02 of the listed company manual) and the Securities and Exchange Commission.

 During this review, the Board considered transactions and relationships between each director, or any member of his or her immediate family, and the Company and its subsidiaries and affiliates.
 The Board also examined transactions and relationships between directors, or their affiliates, and members of the Company's senior management or their affiliates.
 The purpose of this review was to determine whether any of these relationships or transactions were inconsistent with a determination that the director is independent.
 As a result of this review, the Board affirmatively determined that, with the exception of Colin V. Reed and Michael D. Rose, all of the current directors of the Company are independent of the Company and its management.
+The Board of Directors has also conducted a similar review with respect to Messrs.
+Angiolillo, Johnson, Prather and Rowling in connection with their nomination to the Board of Directors and has determined that all are independent of the Company and its management.